Competitiveness Compass

 European Parliament Committee Report on EU Regulatory Fitness and Better Law-Making 2023–2024 (A10-0020/2026)

-The European Parliament's Legal Affairs Committee has adopted a report on EU regulatory fitness, pushing for enhanced impact assessments and a 25% reduction in reporting burdens.
-Businesses should anticipate a more rigorous "competitiveness check" for new legislation and potential streamlining of existing administrative requirements across EU policy areas.
+The European Parliament's Legal Affairs Committee has adopted a report calling for enhanced impact assessments and a 25% reduction in reporting burdens to improve EU regulatory fitness.
+Businesses should prepare for more rigorous competitiveness checks in future legislation and a potential streamlining of administrative requirements across all EU policy areas.

 europarl.europa.euEuropean UnionEuropean Union